Twice More to the Lake. Once With E.B White, once With My Kids.

 This is insect speed.”

 I watch the dragonflies.
-I row.
-I swim for a while, because these are the things we do when we’re trying to slow our lives down, these are the things we do when we are once more at the lake.
+I row and I swim for a while, because these are the things we do when we’re trying to slow our lives down, these are the things we do when we are once more at the lake.

 As Sandra and I sit in the boat, the lake so still and silent that we’re not even drifting, I read to her.
 Now that her phone battery has died, she is kind enough to take her ear buds out while she stares at the mountains and the teeming jungle below them.
 Below the mountains, but above us here on the lake, growing there is equipoise.